AdobeDocs/experience-manager-screens.en/help/user-guide/voice-recognition.md

 ## Implementing Voice Recognition {#implementing}

+To implement voice recognition in your AEM Screens project, you must enable the voice recognition for the Display and associate each channel with a unique tag to trigger a channel transition.

 The following section describes how you can enable and use the Voice Recognition feature in an AEM Screens project.

 ### Setting up the Project {#setting-up}